 For those koi keepers who can afford it (and believe it or not many can) the ideal solution is to use an inline gas or oil fired heater to maintain the koi pond temperature at about 18°C/64.4° F.

 Peter advocates the use of a saucepan containing boiling water.
-The saucepan is placed at a convenient point and the heat melts a hole in the fish pond surface ice so that pond gases can escape.
+The saucepan is placed at a convenient point and the heat melts a hole in the frozen fish ponds surface ice so that pond gases can escape.

 Can Koi Freeze?

-I am often asked the question can koi fish freeze and for that matter can goldfish freeze?
+I am often asked the question can koi fish freeze in frozen fish ponds and for that matter can goldfish freeze?
 Yes if you have extreme and very prolonged temperatures below water freezing point.
 This is highly unlikely to happen unless the fishpond is very shallow as I have mentioned above.